Miffyli/ToriLLE/docs/protocol/state_structure.md

 Grip-states are one of {0,1} representing if hand is gripping (1 = grip).

-Injury specifies the injury aflicted to player's body.
+Injury specifies the injury inflicted to player's body.
 This is the score of the opponent (e.g. Plr0 injury of 2000 means Plr1 has score of 2000).

 Sources used: